 8. Pick and Roll Pass

 When the defensive players double-team or switch on the pick and roll, this pass is practiced by the dribbler.
-Usually, if the dribbling is being performed at the right, the target is present at the left and thus the player brings the ball up from to right side to the targetted position, overhead to the screener who has either rolled to the basket or popped to the perimeter.
+Usually, if the dribbling is being performed at the right, the target is present at the left.
+And thus the player brings the ball up from to right side to the targetted position.
+Overhead to the screener who has either rolled to the basket or popped to the perimeter.
 Often, it is attempted in a “hook shot” manner, with the prime purpose to protect the ball from the opponent at all times.

 9. Entry Pass

 Entry passes in basketball are played when inbounding the ball (to the court).
 The passer stands out of bounds and throws the ball to the teammate present on the other side of the boundary line/sideline.
-In the inbounding process, the ball-handler is not supposed to receive or throw the pass stepping over the line, until the pass has been completely made.
+In the inbounding process, the ball-handler is not supposed to receive or throw the pass stepping over the line.
+Until the pass has been completely made.

-Entry passes are most often played as a penalty of fouls, violations, or as the reward of a turnover.
+Entry passes are most often played as a penalty of fouls, or violations, or as the reward of a turnover.

 10. Inbound Pass